-I have always loved movies, particularly as a lonely little kid as they kept me company, but the world of movies is even more enjoyable now as I walk with Jesus.
+I have always loved movies but the world of film is even more enjoyable now as I walk with Jesus.
 Watching even a bad movie about Jesus working in someone’s life is a joy.
 It is one of my favorite things to do.
-With the best Christian movies, I also often learn meaningful things about walking with Jesus, even if the movie itself is not as well done as the latest summer blockbuster.
-To pass on this love of the genre, I will periodically review old favorites and new Christian movies here with the hope that people will check them out and be inspired by them as well.
+To pass on this love of the genre, I will periodically review old favorites and new Christian movies here with the hope that people will check them out and be inspired.

 The movie revolves around Cory Brand, a professional baseball player who is struggling with alcoholism at the major league level.
 After an incident occurs at one of his games caused by pregame drinking, he is forced to return to his small Oklahoma hometown in order to do community service of sorts.
-He is to spend 8 weeks in rehab and also coach a Little League baseball team also coached by the high school sweetheart he left behind to pursue his major league dreams.
+He is to spend 8 weeks in rehab and also coach a Little League baseball team.
+The team also is coached by the high school sweetheart he left behind to pursue his major league dreams.
 In the process of coaching the team away from the limelight of pro baseball, Cory is forced to face his alcoholism, the childhood of abuse he suffered at the hands of his alcoholic father and the consequences that have been haunting him since he was a kid.
-We see him trying really hard to be good, to fix himself through will power and the desire to be better for others only to run into the problems of the filthy old sin nature that can only be solved by Jesus Himself.
+It is one man’s story of redemption and hope in the aftermath of pain and addiction.

 Homerun is very well done and presents a great story with baseball flavor.
-What it does best though is show a person struggling under the weight of their past and their sins and the way to find redemption from that past and sin through Jesus.
+It is a great depiction of a person struggling under the weight of their their sins finding redemption and peace through Jesus.